strength-programmer/strength-programmer/README.md

 ## Hi there 👋 I am Julian, your "strength-programmer"!
-I am a Computer Science Student with a passion for programming, AI!
+I am a Computer Science Student with a passion for programming, Mathematics, and AI! 🧑‍💻
 - 🔭 I’m currently working on finishing my CS50 course and getting certified through various online courses
 - 🌱 I’m currently learning AI Fundamentals, Machine Learning, Git, and Python
 - 👯 I’m looking to collaborate on Software Development
 - 🤔 I’m looking for help with being a great software developer and how to transition to the field of AI
-- 💬 Ask me about Programming, Concepts on AI Fundamentals, and Sports
+- 💬 Ask me about Programming, Concepts on AI Fundamentals, and Sports 💪
 - 📫 How to reach me: Let's connect through linkedin by clicking on my profile => https://www.linkedin.com/in/julian-carl-o%C3%B1ate-953520280/
 - ⚡ Fun fact: I am a big movie buff and I am into lifting weights and strength training
 <!--